robvalero/Robvalero/README.md

 ## Robert Valero

-### Web Developer | Open Source Enthusiast
+### Web Developer |

-👋 Hi, I'm Robert Valero, a passionate web developer with a knack for building dynamic and responsive web applications.
-With a solid foundation in both front-end and back-end technologies, I strive to deliver seamless user experiences and robust functionality.
+👋 Hi, I'm Robert Valero, a passionate web developer with a passion and dedication for building dynamic and responsive web applications.
+Always with atention to detial mindset and with a solid foundation in front-end technologies, I strive to deliver seamless user experiences and robust functionality.

 ### 🚀 Skills and Technologies

-- HTML, CSS, JavaScript, figma
+- HTML, CSS, JavaScript, figma, Block chain technologies,

 ### 🎓 Education
+Web developer Bootcamp

 ### 🌐 Find Me Online